 Katie Ericson, M.A.

-Katie Ericson is a Senior Academic Counselor in the TECHniques Center, which is housed under Student Disability Services.
-Katie has worked at Texas Tech University for five years, previously working in University Student Housing and as a Pre-Professional Health Careers Academic Advisor.
+Katie Ericson is the Manager for Academic Initiatives for University Student Housing at Texas Tech.
+Katie has worked at Texas Tech University for five years, previously working in as a Pre-Professional Health Careers Academic Advisor and an Academic Counselor in Student Disability Services.
 Katie graduated from the University of Utah with Bachelor degrees in both Sociology and Mass Communication, and went on to graduate from Ball State University with a Masters of Art in Student Affairs Administration in Higher Education.
 At Ball State University she worked with student veterans, orientation, and with the Ombudsperson on assessment and student retention.
 Katie has been published in the Journal of College Orientation and Transition, and has an interest in volunteering with veterans and the Lubbock community.
 Katie currently serves on the Texas Tech Staff Senate, and understands the importance of connecting both students and staff with both the Texas Tech and Lubbock community.

 John Purcell, MS, LMFT-A